René Girard: Anthropology

 Various anthropologists have contested Girard's claims.
 Elizabeth Traube, for example, reminds us that there are other ways of making sense of the data that Girard borrows from Evans-Pritchard and company—ways that are more consistent with the practices of the given culture.
 By applying a one-size-fits-all approach, Girard "loses … the ability to tell us anything about cultural products themselves, for the simple reason that he has annihilated the cultures which produced them."

 Religion

-One of the main sources of criticism of Girard's work comes from intellectuals who claim that his comparison of Judeo-Christian texts vis-à-vis other religions leaves something to be desired.
-There are also those who find the interpretation of the Christ event—as a purely human event, having nothing to do with redemption from sin—an unconvincing one, given what the Gospels themselves say.
-Yet, Roger Scruton notes, Girard's account has a divine Jesus: "that Jesus was the first scapegoat to understand the need for his death and to forgive those who inflicted it … Girard argues, Jesus gave the best evidence … of his divine nature."
+One of the main sources of criticism of Girard's work comes from intellectuals who claim that his comparison of Christian texts vis-à-vis other religions leaves something to be desired.
+In particular, it has often been argued that he distorts the meaning of classical texts and myths in order to present Christian doctrine in a more favourable light.
+There are also those who find the interpretation of the Christ narrative—as a purely human event, having nothing to do with redemption from sin—an unconvincing one, given what the Gospels themselves say.
+Yet Roger Scruton objects that Girard's account has a divine Jesus: "that Jesus was the first scapegoat to understand the need for his death and to forgive those who inflicted it … Girard argues, Jesus gave the best evidence … of his divine nature."